Kate Upton Rocks A Matching Bra & Leggings While Hugging Her Pooch In The Middle Of A Workout

-Kate Upton flaunted her incredible figure in the most recent update that was featured on her Instagram page.
+Kate Upton flaunted her incredible figure in the most recent update that she featured on her Instagram page.
 The model enlisted the help of a furry friend for the February 15 update.

-The photo captured the duo posing together in the center of the frame.
-Upton knelt on a yoga mat with a dumbbell and towel on top.
+The duo was captured posing together at the center of the frame.
+Upton kneeled on a yoga mat with a dumbbell and towel on top.
 She appeared to be at home, and the rest of the background included a chandelier and a gray sofa.
 She held a spray bottle in one hand and grabbed her pooch, Harley, around the neck with the opposite.
 In her caption, Upton revealed that she was using her favorite post-workout refresher.
 The model closed her eyes and made a kissy face for the camera.
-She showed off her gym-honed figure in a sexy set that did her nothing but favors.

-Upton selected a bright set with pink and red fabric that complimented her fair skin.
+Upton showed off her gym-honed figure in a sexy outfit that did her nothing but favors.
+She selected a bright set with pink and red fabric that complimented her fair skin.
 On her upper half, she wore a simple sports bra with different color blocks.
 Its thick straps stretched tightly over her shoulders, leaving her muscular arms in view.
 Meanwhile, it had a thick band fit snugly over her ribs and cut off to expose her rock-hard abs.

 She teamed the looked with a set of bottoms that featured the same vibrant colors.
 Upton pulled its waistband high on her toned midsection and the body of the garment fit tightly on her muscular legs and booty.